saturnlighting/literature-review/README.md

   of environments encouraging walking may be different from those supporting cycling.

-- More research in developing countries.
-“Lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
-This is particularly relevant in Sub-Saharan Africa due to the generalized lack of security and safety” (Mendiate et al. 2022).

-- More research in extreme latitude locations, which have longer durations of darkness during parts of the year.

-- Deeper understanding on how road lighting affects different cyclist groups.
-Also gender-age groups are under-research.
-Do young female perceive cycling in the dark more dangerous than other women-age groups due to the risk of sexual assault?

 - More research on the reasons why road lighting is important for cyclists.
 Which of the possible reasons has more weight?
 Because it helps them to visualize their route in the dark?
 To make them feel